FIBA–EuroLeague dispute: 2020: ULEB with FIBA against ECA

 In October 2020, ULEB representing 11 major basketball leagues in Europe, and a minority shareholder in EuroLeague Basketball, asked EU antitrust enforcers to act against organiser EuroLeague Commercial Assets (ECA) for allegedly blocking other teams from taking part in EuroLeague.
 ULEB president Tomas Van Den Spiegel said in a statement: "We believe that all of our clubs must be able to compete at the highest level and we want to keep the dream of international basketball alive for every club at every level.
 The alleged anti-competitive behaviour includes EuroLeague granting 10-year licences to the 11 shareholder clubs without any transparent award process and reducing the number of available slots in the competition to just 18 from 24".
 The commission confirmed receipt of the complaint, saying it would assess it.

 2025: NBA and FIBA's plan for a new top-tier competition

 The creation of the new Euroleague in 2000, brought ULEB and Euroleague Basketball closer to the NBA and exhibition games were held between Euroleague and NBA teams from 2007 until 2015: NBA Live Europe and Euroeague American Tour.
-However, NBA got closer to FIBA after the 2015 controversy of the latter with the Euroleague Basketball.
+However, the NBA got closer to FIBA after the 2015 controversy of the latter with the Euroleague Basketball.

 In 2021, Euroleague Basketball, FIBA and NBA met and the latter proposed the possibility of a streaming partnership, integrating all basketball competitions under their jurisdiction.
 However, there was no agreement.